Mohamed-Elnahla/ConnectFour/README.md

 ### Cloud Deployment

-#### 🚀 Render.com (Recommended)
+#### 🚀 Glitch.com (Recommended)
-Render.com is perfect for hosting Node.js applications with WebSocket support.
-It's free for hobby projects and provides automatic SSL certificates.
+Glitch.com is perfect for hosting Node.js applications with WebSocket support.
+It's free for hobby projects and provides instant deployment with live editing capabilities.

 **Step-by-Step Deployment:**

 1. **Prepare Your Repository**
-   - Ensure your code is pushed to GitHub, GitLab, or Bitbucket
+   - Ensure your code is pushed to GitHub
    - Make sure `package.json` includes the start script:
      ```json
      {